-We are now reviving the predictor.
 There is currently no sign of a coming recession.
-We’ll update it monthly.
-The latest analysis is based on December 2016 data. (more…)
+The latest analysis is based on May 2017 data. (more…)

 The telecommunications industry is experiencing change with the evolution of the mobile industry and growing importance of connectivity for consumers.
 For companies to manage change and have long-term success, one necessary ingredient is the size of a company’s subscriber base.
 We look at the importance of having at least 150 million subscribers or subscriber equivalents and a top 2 position in a market. (more…)